Comptonization by Reconnection Plasmoids in Black Hole Coronae II: Electron-Ion Plasma: Dependence on the mass ratio

 \section{Dependence on the mass ratio}

 In this section, we check the influence of the mass ratio $\mi/\me$ on particle energization, for different $\sigmai$, in the absence of IC cooling.
 As we have discussed in the main text, the overall dynamics of the reconnection layer, including the rate of reconnection, is nearly independent of $\mi/\me$ (see \S\ref{subsec:general} and Fig.~\ref{fig:recrate}).
-In Fig.~\ref{fig:energies_mime_sigma}, we show that the mean total energy of electrons $\langle\gammae-1\rangle$ stays constant for a wide range of mass ratios, $29\lesssim\mi/\me\lesssim1836$.
+In Fig.~\ref{fig:energies_mime_sigma}, we show that the mean total energy of electrons $\langle\gammae-1\rangle$ stays constant for a wide range of mass ratios, $7\lesssim\mi/\me\lesssim1836$.
 A modest increase by a factor of ${\sim}3$ is seen in the mean bulk energy $\langle\Gamma\rangle-1$ while $\mi/\me$ decreases by a factor of ${\sim}260$.
 Furthermore, this is observable only for $\sigmai\sim3$, and not for $\sigmai=1$ (Fig.~\ref{fig:spectra_mime_sigma}).
-For the purposes of our study, the choice of an artificially low mass ratio $\mi/\me=28.5$, as compared to its realistic value $\mi/\me=1836$, is not expected to impair the prospects of cold-chain Comptonization due to bulk motions.
+For the purposes of our study, the choice of an artificially low mass ratio $\mi/\me=29$, as compared to its realistic value $\mi/\me=1836$, is not expected to impair the prospects of cold-chain Comptonization due to bulk motions.
+However, it is still valuable to check whether modest quantitative changes in the shape of the X-ray spectrum may come with higher, realistic mass ratios.
+This is left for future work.